 Fellow taskforce member Dr. Anthony Fauci elaborated more on the models and the troubling statistics they are predicting.

 Dr. Fauci noted that it may be relieving for many to see a drop off in cases and deaths in the coming months, but explained that this drastic containment of the virus can only be possible if we don't "take our foot off of the accelerator."

-Dr. Fauci addressed concerns about losing a projected 100 to 200 thousand people in our country, saying that these numbers can be decreased the more research doctors do on the virus.
+Dr. Fauci addressed concerns about losing a projected 100,000 to 200,000 people in our country, saying that these numbers can be decreased the more research doctors do on the virus.